Faisal-Manzer/Getting-Started-Guide/README.md

 **Documentation tutorial is hard to understand**: yes, I know that you will face this.
 The reason why I am pushing for documentation tutorials is that you need to learn how to read the documentation.
 When you will do a real project, reading will be the main key. **Copy Paste, Try to understand what is going on.
 Not understanding is completely fine, you will understand with videos when the creator will explain things.**

 **Disclaimer**: I am no a guru of anything, I took some of these courses, I included some creators that I love, some just came on a random search.
 This is not a combination of the greatest courses these are normal courses.
-I am affiliated with any one of them.
+I am not affiliated with any one of them.

 #### I AM WAITING FOR YOUR PR, PLEASE.